ibm-cloud-docs/discovery/building-kg.md

   "feature": "disambiguate",
   "entity": {
     "text": "Steve",
-    "type": "Person"
+    "type": "Person",
+    "exact": "false"
   },
   "context": {
     "text": "iphone"
   },
-  "count": 10
+  "count": 10,
+  "evidence_count": 0
 }
 ```
 {: codeblock}

--  `"feature": string` _required_ - the entity query feature to be used, must be `disambiguate`.
+-  `"feature": string` _required_ - the entity query feature to be used.
+Supported features are: [disambiguate](/docs/services/discovery/building-kg.html#disambiguation) and [similar_entities](/docs/services/discovery/building-kg.html#similarity).
 -  `"entity": {}` _required_ - an object that contains the entity information to disambiguate.
    -  `"text": string` _required_ - the entity text that will be disambiguated
    -  `"type": string` _optional_ - the optional entity type to disambiguate against, if not specified, all types are included.
+   -  `"exact": boolean` _optional_ - If `false`, implicit disambiguation is performed.
+Implicit disambiguation will use the top one disambiguated entity for each input entity object.
+Should be set to `false` for `"feature": "disambiguate"`.
+The default is `false`.
 -  `"context": {}` _optional_ - an optional object that includes contextual requirements for the disambiguation.
    -  `"text": string` _optional_ - entity text to provide context for the queried entity and rank based on that association.
 For example, if you wanted to query the city of London in England your query would look for `London` with the context of `England`.
 Input can be partial names or large passages containing relevant entity terms.
 Multiple terms can be passed together.
 -  `"count": INT` _optional_ - The number of disambiguated entities to return.
 The default is `10`.
 The maximum is `1000`
+-  `"evidence_count": INT` _optional_ The number of evidence instances to return for each identified entity.
+The default is `0`.
+The maximum value for the `evidence_count` field is 10,000 divided by the number specified in the `count` field.
+See the [Evidence](/docs/services/discovery/building-kg.html#evidence) section of this page for a detailed description and examples.

 The query returns results of the following form: